fwinkl/fwinkl.github.io/_scig/2023-PointePercee.md

   - Do you need or can you offer a ride in your car and for how many *additional* people?

 ## <i class="bi bi-train-front"></i>Transport
-- Meeting point: **8:30 P+R Thônex, Sous-Moulin** (TPG bus stops 5, 25)
+- Meeting point: **8:30 Gare Routiere, Geneva** (next to the ticket office and the "Coffee Point", [Map](https://goo.gl/maps/cD6tJ3eCWPyDW6Ad6))
-- Instructions for drivers: A40 (Autoroute Blanche) and take exit number 16 to Le Grand Bornand and continue to [Col des Annes, France](https://goo.gl/maps/WVyZ3npfkVGgRoCt6)
+- Instructions for drivers: A40 (Autoroute Blanche) and take exit number 18 towards Le Grand-Bornand and follow directions to [Col des Annes, France](https://goo.gl/maps/WVyZ3npfkVGgRoCt6)